EleutherAI/gpt-neox/README.md

 ```

-To convert from a Hugging Face model into a , run `tools/ckpts/convert_hf_to_sequential.py`.
+To convert from a Hugging Face model into a NeoX-loadable, run `tools/ckpts/convert_hf_to_sequential.py`.
 See documentation within that file for further options.

 # Monitoring